emmajanedrews/base-template/_posts/2017-10-05-how-long-does-closing-take.md

 **The average timeframe to close a transaction is between 45 to 60 days.**

 **Now, there are many factors that can affect a closing date.
-The biggest one can be the type of financing that you’re doing on a property.** FHA or VA financing can take longer than conventional financing; there are longer and more stringent requirements for the appraisal and underwriting process.
+The biggest one can be the type of financing that you’re doing on a property.** FHA or VA financing can take longer than conventional financing; there are longer and more stringent requirements for the appraisal and underwriting processes.

 With FHA and VA financing, the appraiser will dig a little deeper than normal to make sure that everything is taken care of on the property, so that the buyer can move in without being burdened with repairs.

 Another kind of buyer you’ll see is a cash buyer or investor.
-These buyers may able to close as fast as 10 days.
+These buyers may able to close within 10 days.
 We’ve even seen investors come in and ask the seller to pick a closing date, which is a great option for some sellers who need the flexibility of a closing date that works for them.
 As long as the other terms work for an investor, you can see the time to close vary between 10 days and six months.

 {% include pullquote.html %}